Generic Name: Naltrexone hydrochloride

 The following events occurred in less than 1% of subjects:

-Nasal congestion, itching, rhinorrhea, sneezing, sore throat, excess mucus or phlegm, sinus trouble, heavy breathing, hoarseness, cough, shortness of breath.
+nasal congestion, itching, rhinorrhea, sneezing, sore throat, excess mucus or phlegm, sinus trouble, heavy breathing, hoarseness, cough, shortness of breath.

-Nose bleeds, phlebitis, edema, increased blood pressure, non-specific ECG changes, palpitations, tachycardia.
+nose bleeds, phlebitis, edema, increased blood pressure, non-specific ECG changes, palpitations, tachycardia.

-Excessive gas, hemorrhoids, diarrhea, ulcer.
+Gastrointestinal: excessive gas, hemorrhoids, diarrhea, ulcer.

-Painful shoulders, legs or knees; tremors, twitching.
+painful shoulders, legs or knees; tremors, twitching.

-Increased frequency of, or discomfort during, urination; increased or decreased sexual interest.
+increased frequency of, or discomfort during, urination; increased or decreased sexual interest.

-Oily skin, pruritus, acne, athlete's foot, cold sores, alopecia.
+oily skin, pruritus, acne, athlete's foot, cold sores, alopecia.

-Depression, paranoia, fatigue, restlessness, confusion, disorientation, hallucinations, nightmares, bad dreams.
+depression, paranoia, fatigue, restlessness, confusion, disorientation, hallucinations, nightmares, bad dreams.

-Eyes-blurred, burning, light sensitive, swollen, aching, strained; ears-"clogged”, aching, tinnitus.
+eyes-blurred, burning, light sensitive, swollen, aching, strained; ears-"clogged," aching, tinnitus.

-Increased appetite, weight loss, weight gain, yawning, somnolence, fever, dry mouth, head "pounding”, inguinal pain, swollen glands, "side" pains, cold feet, "hot spells."
+increased appetite, weight loss, weight gain, yawning, somnolence, fever, dry mouth, head "pounding," inguinal pain, swollen glands, "side" pains, cold feet, "hot spells."

+Depression, suicide, attempted suicide and suicidal ideation have been reported in the postmarketing experience with Naltrexone used in the treatment of opioid dependence.
+No causal relationship has been demonstrated.
+In the literature, endogenous opioids have been theorized to contribute to a variety of conditions.
 In some individuals the use of opioid antagonists has been associated with a change in baseline levels of some hypothalamic, pituitary, adrenal, or gonadal hormones.
 The clinical significance of such changes is not fully understood.